-The 2014 PSU grants, which vested in 2016, achieved 100% payout due to the fact that actual free cash flow per share came in above target, resulting in a payout ratio of 72.6% of free cash flow (i.e. within the target dividend payout ratio of between 65%-75% of free cash flow available to common shareholders).
+The 2015 PSU grants, which vested in 2017, achieved 100% payout with free cash flow per share exceeding target and falling within our target payout ratio of 65%-75% of free cash flow available to common shareholders.

-For further details on each NEO's 2016 PSU award, see section 11.2 entitled Summary compensation table on page 64 or refer to the detailed NEO biographies in sections 10 and 11.
+For further details on each NEO's 2017 PSU award, see section 11.2 entitled Summary compensation table on page 64 or refer to the detailed NEO biographies in sections 10 and 11.